HirziDevs/PteroStats/README.md

 PteroStats is a bot designed to check Pterodactyl Panel and Nodes status and post it to your discord server

-- Written in Javascript, CloudServer is faster and more stable.
+- Written in Javascript, PteroStats is faster and more stable.
-- PteroControl can be used with any server on Pterodactyl, irregardless of whether it's on shared hosting or your own hosted panel
+-
 PteroStats is still **under development** and we welcome contributions.

 ### How it works?